wp-plugins/cleverwise-phpbb-statistics/readme.txt

 Update: Minor alterations

 = 1.1 =
-Altered framework code to fit Wordpress Plugin Directory terms<br>
+Update: Altered framework code to fit Wordpress Plugin Directory terms<br>
-Some structural changes where made
+Update: Some structural changes where made

 = 1.0 =
 Initial release of plugin

 == Upgrade Notice ==

-= 1.3 =
+= 1.4 =
-The wpapi was updated.
-Visit the Help Guide section for download link.
-Simply download new version and upload allowing overwrite of files.
+Plugin should no longer display at top of page when shortcode is located elsewhere.